-Effective May 4, 2020 applications for the Pipefitter Apprenticeship Program will be available online every day.
-Paper applications are not available at this time.
+Effective May 4, 2020 applications for the Pipefitter Apprenticeship Program will only be available online.

 To complete the online application you will need the following documents.
 Incomplete applications or applications that are submitted without all of the following documents will be rejected.

 Proof of age; such as a copy of your birth certificate, driver’s license or state-issued ID (You must be 18 years of age or older to apply)

 Your high school diploma and